apache/tvm-rfcs/rfcs/add_paddlepaddle_frontend.md

 - [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP)
 - [DeepSpeech](https://github.com/PaddlePaddle/DeepSpeech)

 As of version 2.0, PaddlePaddle supports imperative programming like PyTorch.
-Furthermore, a mechanism of `Dynamic to Static` is provided to export PaddlePaddle a model in graph representation, which is more friendly for deployment.
+Furthermore, a mechanism of `Dynamic to Static` is provided to export a PaddlePaddle model to graph representation, which is more friendly for deployment.
 The following example code shows how to export a PaddlePaddle model,

 ```
 import paddle